 FIG. 14.6 Wave build-up at the nose of a ship increases drag (A).
 Bulbous front ends reduce wave formation.
-While there is some contention as to the mechanisms by which they work, the most common theory states that they produce waves that are 'out of phase' with the larger bow wave (B).
+While there is some contention as to the mechanisms by which they work, the most common theory states that they produce waves that are out of phase with the larger bow wave (B).
 That is, the trough that normally occurs at the back end of a wave coincides with the peak of the bow wave when the ship is at the appropriate speed.
 In that case, the trough and wave cancel each other (see Figure 14.3), so a bow wave does not form.
 Such a mechanism has been variously reported to increase efficiency by 5%-25%.

 Nonetheless, the position of the body in the water is probably very significant.
 It is likely that reducing the up-and-down movement of the body through the water is an important factor, since wave drag is increased with the up-and-down motion of a swimmer.
-Swimming with the head down and the chin closer to the chest, rather than with the head up and eyes forward, allows the head to remain further underwater.
+Swimming with the head down (chin tucked slightly towards the chest), rather than with the head up and eyes forward, allows the head to remain further underwater.
 It has been hypothesised that the lower head position reduces the pressure at the front of the head to minimise wave formation.
-Finally, body roll reduces the effective surface area of the body that is perpendicular to the bow wave, so a smaller wave is likely created and the swimmer is more likely to 'pierce' the wave that does form.
+Finally, body roll may reduce the effective surface area of the body that is perpendicular to the bow wave, so a smaller wave is likely created and the swimmer is more likely to 'pierce' the wave that does form.
 Surf lifesavers at your local beach often use a side-on diving technique through oncoming waves for this reason.

 One notable way to reduce wave drag is to swim as much as possible underwater.
-'Submarining' techniques, where swimmers stay well below the water line so that waves are not created, have been used very effectively to propel the body through water even though a relatively weak 'dolphin' kick (wave-like motion of the body) is the only means of propulsion.
-The International Swimming Federation (FINA) has placed strict limits on the distances that can be swum underwater in most forms of racing but if a swimmer fails to swim underwater to the limits of these rules, they might be surrendering a competitive advantage.
+In fact, some research indicates that drag is reduced as the depth of the swimmer increases, at least until that swimmer is more than 0.5 m below the surface (Mantha et al., 2014), and the best male sprint (50 m) freestyle swimmers may swim 1 m·s-1 faster under the water after the race start than they swim during the race (i.e. on the water).
+These 'submarining' techniques, where swimmers stay well below the waterline so that waves are not created, have been used very effectively to propel the body through water even though a relatively weak 'dolphin' kick (wave-like motion of the body) is the only means of propulsion.
+The International Swimming Federation (FINA) has placed strict limits on the distances that can be swum underwater in most forms of racing (15 m in pool swimming) but if a swimmer fails to swim underwater to the limits of these rules they might be surrendering a competitive advantage.